Project-YXKJ/SilverStarSCS.Docs/docs/function/sewing_foot_lift.rst

-When the sewing foot is the raised, in order to ensure that the sewing material is pressed tightly before the machine starts running, a tiem lag will be inserted after step the pedal forward, which is controlled by parameter `T 06`_.
+When the sewing foot is the raised, in order to ensure that the sewing material is pressed tightly before the machine starts running, a tiem lag will be inserted after step the pedal forwards, which is controlled by parameter `T 06`_.

 Parameter List
 ==============